audreyrellos/kidneyglomeruli-thesis/README.md

 The dataset used in this study was obtained from a paper by Bueno et al., 2022 titled "<i>Glomerulosclerosis identification in whole slide images using semantic segmentation</i>".

 # Accessing the Dataset
-The dataset used in the training, testing, and validation of these models is available on the Mendeley Data website: https://data.mendeley.com/datasets/k7nvtgn2x6/3
+The dataset used in the training, testing, and validation of the models used in this study is available on the Mendeley Data website: https://data.mendeley.com/datasets/k7nvtgn2x6/3

 <br>
-To have an access of the raw dataset <b>offline</b>, it can be downloaded through the following links:
+To have an access of the <b>raw</b> dataset <b>offline</b>, it can be downloaded through the following links:

 Dataset A: https://data.mendeley.com/public-files/datasets/k7nvtgn2x6/files/9e3097d6-7252-4de1-9ff0-44cf67948409/file_downloaded